entrepreneur-interet-general/enki/README.md

 ```
 make deploy
 ```
-(you have to be logged in to heroku and have access)
+(you have to be logged in to heroku to have access, and ask admin a collab access)